folio-org/okapi/doc/guide.md

 Add 'loadSample=true` to parameters, to load sample data as well.

-If the module supports version 2 of the `_tenant` interface it should return status 201 with a `Location` header.
+If the module supports version 2 of the `_tenant` interface it should return status 201 with a

+    Location: /_/tenant/6da99bac-457b-499f-89a4-34f4da8e9be8

+header.
 This signals that the tenant job has started.
 Use a GET request on the Location path returned to poll for the completion of the tenant job with the

     curl -HX-Okapi-url:http://localhost:8081 -HX-Okapi-Tenant:testlib \